Go to Reviews.org AU Edition

 You can record all of the NBA playoff games, your roommate can record all of The Office episodes, and you both can record all of the movies your hearts desire.

 YouTube TV separates its interface into three tabs (four, if you count Search): Library, Home, and Live.
 It has a similar look to the regular YouTube website, and there’s even a Dark Mode option in the settings (because that’s the cool thing to do these days).

-The Home tab is where you’ll find your suggestions, resume watching, Top Shows, Family, Shows, Movies, Sports, etc., and there’s also a horizontal list of genres you can choose from such as Fantasy, Romance, and Reality Competition.
+The Home tab is where you’ll find your suggestions, resume watching, Top Shows, Family, Shows, Movies, Sports, etc., and there’s also a horizontal list of genres you can choose from such as Cooking Shows, Comedies, and Documentary Series.

-You will have access to classic and newer movies such as Step Brothers, Sully, Austin Powers, American Hustle, Clueless, and The Blind Side.
-You’ll also be able to watch full seasons of Gold Rush, Property Brothers, Law & Order, Bob’s Burgers, and Botched.
+You will have access to classic and newer movies such as Avengers: Endgame, Joker, Jumanji, Ocean's Thirteen, Wedding Crashers, and Maleficent.
+You’ll also be able to watch full seasons of Gold Rush, Property Brothers, Law & Order, Bob's Burgers, and Botched.

 YouTube TV’s home page will also suggest adding your favorite sports teams to your Library.
 When you add a sports team or live TV show to your Library, YouTube TV will record all future games and upcoming shows for you to watch whenever you want.

 On the Library tab, there are a few different categories: New in Your Library, Most Watched, Scheduled Recordings, and Recordings (all of your recordings).

 The Live tab is where you’ll find your live TV channels, giving you that traditional cable TV experience.
 You can also sort your channels however you’d like, with your favorite channels on top.